Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Introduction

 \section{Introduction}

 Area-preserving flows on compact surfaces are one of the basic and classic examples of dynamical systems, also known as locally Hamiltonian flows or equivalently multi-valued Hamiltonian flows.
 The measurable properties of such flows are studied from various aspects \cite{chaika2021singularity,conze2011cocycles,forni1997solutions,frkaczek2012ergodic,forni2002deviation,kanigowski2016ratner,kulaga2012self,ravotti2017quantitative,ulcigrai2011absence}.
 For instance, the study of area-preserving flows for their connection with solid-state physics and pseudo-periodic topology was initiated by Novikov \cite{novikov1982hamiltonian}.
 The orbits of such flows also arise in pseudo-periodic topology, as hyperplane sections of periodic manifolds (cf. \cite{arnol1991topological,zorich1999leaves}).
-Moreover, any Hamiltonian flows on compact surfaces are examples of area-preserving flows.
+Moreover, any Hamiltonian flow on a compact surface is an example of an area-preserving flow.
 The difference between Hamiltonian and area-preserving flows on closed surfaces can be represented by harmonic flows, which are generated by the dual vector fields of harmonic one-forms.
 The topological invariants of Hamiltonian flows with finitely many singular points on compact surfaces are constructed from integrable systems points and dynamical systems points of views, and the structural stability are characterized \cite{bolsinov1999exact,Nikolaenko20,Oshemkov10,sakajo2015transitions,sakajo2018tree,yokoyama2013word}.
-On the other hand, any area-preserving flows are non-wandering flows.
-Non-wandering flow on surfaces are classified and decomposed into elementary cells under finite existence of singular points, and are topologically characterized, and the topological invariants are constructed \cite{cobo2010flows,nikolaev1998finite,nikolaev2001non,yokoyama2016topological,yokoyama2017decompositions,yokoyama2017genericity}.
+On the other hand, area-preserving flows are examples of non-wandering flows, which is stated in \cite{cobo2010flows,nikolaev1999flows}.
+Non-wandering flows on surfaces are classified and decomposed into elementary cells under the finiteness of singular points, and are topologically characterized, and the topological invariants are constructed \cite{cobo2010flows,nikolaev1998finite,nikolaev2001non,yokoyama2016topological,yokoyama2017decompositions,yokoyama2017genericity}.

+This paper describes equivalence and difference for continuous flows on compact surfaces among Hamiltonian, divergence-free, and non-wandering properties.